fscur/distributed_pong/README.md

 ## Known Issues

-* Closing while awaiting a challenger does not notify server of disconnection, and server has to be restarted.
+* Closing while awaiting a challenger does not notify server of disconnection, and server has to from a use o be restarted.